 The milk separator is an unrecognized, but major contributor to Canadian life.
 Dairying quickly became a productive and important aspect of women’s farm work.
 The crops might fail; but the cows usually freshened.

-There are many more stories that can be written about the dairy industry, but it all began with the milk separator.
+There are many more stories to be written about the dairy industry and it all began with the milk separator.